alevistorte/learning-react-router/README.md

 # learning-react-router

-It is a simple contact app make it with React.
+It is a simple contact app make it with Vite + React.

 To achive that, I followed this tutorial https://reactrouter.com/en/6.6.1/start/tutorial